THAT MATT ROGERS PROJECT

 I’m looking for a…

-…to work with me on projects and shape a more long term vision for my practice.
+…to work with me on projects and help shape a more long term vision for my practice.
 I’ve carried out a process of reflection that has resulted in some really exciting discoveries; distilling my goals and redesigning how I want to work.
-I’m looking to book in hour long chats with people who might be interested in the creative agency that my practice offers ahead of me submitting an ACE bid.
+I’m looking to book in hour long chats with people who might be interested in the collaborating with me to make some projects.
 In our initial chat I can show you the new blueprint of my process and my goals and we can explore the possibility of working together.

 If we both feel it’s something we can build on, we can have a more detailed discussion.
 You would have the opportunity to shape the scale and scope of our work together and I have a track record of ACE funded projects over the last 15 years and a portfolio of new projects ready for us to develop together.